Dornsife College of Letters, Arts and Sciences

 EALC 430 Gender and Sexuality in Korean Literature and Culture (4) Examination of the changing representations of gender and sexuality in Korean cultural texts over the course of the 20th century.

 EALC 431 The Taoist Tradition (4) Close reading of primary text(s) of early Chinese Taoist thinkers (in translation), along with analysis of relevant secondary scholarship.
-Recommended preparation: EALC 355 or REL 131.
+Recommended preparation: EALC 355.